SimoneN64/Kaizen/README.md

 - [ ] TAS tools: TAS input, recording (using Mupen's format), save-states, rewind and frame-advance
 - [ ] Cheat support
 - [ ] Allow to optionally pass a PIF image for the boot process (it's HLE'd at the moment)
+- [ ] Windows support when it stops being a pain in the rectum.

 This list will probably grow with time!